-Daniel twice offered to give Ana his shirt, but Daniel testified Ana was so hysterical, his offer did not seem to register, nor did she seem to even notice she was unclothed.
+Daniel twice offered to give Ana his shirt, but Ana was so hysterical, his offer did not seem to register, nor did she seem to even notice she was unclothed.
+Ana just kept saying she was worried he would come back.
 On cross-examination, Daniel and Carolina both denied Ana ever saying when offered a shirt, “I’m already wearing a shirt.”
 Daniel gave Ana his cell phone.

 Ana took the phone back to the apartment, but she called her family instead of 911.
 Neither Daniel nor Carolina called the police, leaving it up to Ana to decide.
 The next day, Ali came over to apologize for having to have met that way.
 During the conversation, Ali said he was suspicious Ana was with other men and asked Daniel to let him know if he saw other men.
 Both Carolina and Daniel testified security and the police came to the apartment several times.

-When Daniel further testified Ali said his wife wanted to leave him, but he wanted to prevent it, attorney Green pounced, asking Daniel if he told the police this when they interviewed him after the murders.
+When Daniel further testified Ali said his wife was trying to leave him and that he was trying to not allow it to happen, attorney Green pounced, asking Daniel if he told the police this when they interviewed him after the murders.
 From the way Green asked the question, it appeared he did not.
 Daniel answered, “Maybe,” but he could not recall everything he told the police.
+It was a very intense day for him.
 Attorney Green seemed to let it go, noting the interview was recorded anyway.

 Prosecutor Brast was not going to let it go so easily, and made sure to confirm Ali knew at the time of Daniel’s birthday party (September 17th) his marriage was ending.
 She concluded her examination with Ana wanted to leave, but Ali didn’t want it.